 Looking for more?
 Download our full guide to member re-engagement.

-Greg Khaikin is a Senior Implementation Project Manager with more than 15 years of experience in B2B email communication and marketing.
-As a member of the Implementation team, Greg supports new users as they set up and launch their Communications Professional accounts, with an emphasis on email deliverability, design best practices, and automation.
+Greg Khaikin is a former Higher Logic Project Manager with more than 15 years of experience in B2B email communication and marketing.
+Greg has experience supporting associations setting up and launching their marketing automation programs, with an emphasis on email deliverability, and design best practices.
 When not at work, Greg loves dogs, movies, and roasting coffee beans.